Blegggg/not-test/README.md

 2- User persona development: detailed profile of target users, get this from research to understand their behaviour, needs and motivation.

 3- Use case scenarios: Specific examples of how users will interact with the product or service to clarify functionality and benefits.

+interface designs need to give explanations as to why they were done e.g. why changed something like background colour. say if anything may need changing in future.